Whip up a heavenly dessert with this simple Coconut Cream Pie recipe. Creamy, rich, and oh-so-tasty, it’s the perfect ending to any meal.

 Receive new recipes & dinner ideas straight to your inbox!

 Let’s Make Coconut Cream Pie

-- 1 teaspoon salt
+- ⅛ teaspoon salt

-- 1 14-ounce can coconut cream
+- 1 cup unsweetened flaked coconut

 - 3 tablespoons butter